-Typing the datalogger IP address into a web browser will bring up its home page, as shown in FIGURE 7-1.
-This default home page provides links to the current record in all tables, including data tables, the Status table, the DataTableInfo table, and the Public table.
+Typing the datalogger's IP address into a web browser will bring up its home page, as shown in FIGURE 7-1.
+This default home page provides links to the current record in all tables, including data tables, the Status table, and the Public table.
 Clicking on a Newest Record link will bring up the latest record for that table.
 It will be automatically refreshed every 10 seconds.
 Links are also provided to the last 24 records in each data table.
-Clicking on a Last 24 Records link will bring up the last 24 records for that table.
+Clicking on a Last 24 Records link will bring up the latest 24 records for that table.
 The Last 24 Records display must be manually refreshed.
-In addition, links are provided to all HTML files, all XML files, and all JPEG files in the datalogger.
+In addition, links are provided to all HTML files, and all JPEG files in the datalogger.